Certificate of Entitlement: Auction process

 COE biddings starts on the first and third Monday of the month and typically lasts for three days to the following Wednesday.
 Bidding duration will be pushed further in some circumstances, including public holidays.
 Bidding results can be obtained through the local media on the same day or on a website.

 All COE bids made in the two car categories (Cat A and B COEs) and the motorcycle category (Cat D COEs) must be made in the name of the buyer.
 Once COE is obtained, the vehicle has to be registered in the name of the bidder, i.e. Cat A, B and D COEs are non-transferable.
 To provide flexibility, successful COE bids in the Cat C (Goods vehicles and Buses) and Cat E (Open Category) in the name of the individuals are transferable.
 However these can only be transferred once within the first 3 months, while successful bids by companies are not transferable at all.

-An additional restriction on car ownership is the requirement that motor vehicles more than ten years old, known as 'time expired' vehicles, must be either renew the COE for 5 or 10 years or de-register the vehicle for scrapping or exporting from Singapore, usually to neighbouring countries.
-For vehicles which have a renewed COE for 5 years the owner of the vehicle has to scrap the vehicle at the end of the period with no option to renew the COE.
+An additional restriction on car ownership is the requirement that motor vehicles more than ten years old, known as "time expired" vehicles, must either renew the COE for another 5 or 10 years or de-register the vehicle for scrapping or exporting from Singapore, usually to neighbouring countries in ASEAN.
+COEs renewed for 10 years are renewable indefinitely, but for vehicles which have a renewed COE of only 5 years, the owner of the vehicle has to scrap the vehicle at the end of the period with no option to renew the COE, totaling a car ownership of 15 years.

-Some of these vehicles have been exported farther to other right hand drive countries like New Zealand, which has traditionally imported such vehicles from Japan.
+Some of these vehicles, especially luxury ones, have been exported further to other right hand drive countries such as Australia and New Zealand, which has traditionally imported such vehicles from Japan.
 The result of the peculiarities of the Singapore car market has resulted in Singapore being the second largest exporter of used cars in the world after Japan.
-Cars are exported to many countries, including Libya and Trinidad.
+Cars are exported to many countries, including beyond Asia such as Kenya and South Africa in Africa as well as Jamaica and Trinidad and Tobago in the Caribbean.
+As these cars are often only about ten years old, they are often in high demand as they remain in relatively good condition.

 Owners of such vehicles are given financial incentives to do this, which include a Preferential Additional Registration Fee (PARF).
 This program was implemented to reduce traffic congestion and it complements other measures to curb road usage such as the Electronic Road Pricing (ERP) program.